Ryan Fry: Career

 Team Epping began the 2020–21 season with a win at the 2020 Stu Sells Toronto Tankard.
 The 2021 Ontario provincial playdowns were cancelled due to the COVID-19 pandemic in Ontario.
 As the 2020 provincial champions, Team Epping was chosen to represent Ontario at the 2021 Tim Hortons Brier in Calgary.
 At the Brier, they finished with a 7–5 record.

 Personal life

 Fry's father is Barry Fry, winner of the 1979 Brier, the Canadian Men's Curling Championship.

 Fry attended the University of Manitoba where he graduated with a bachelor's degree in Business Administration.
 He is married to Jessica Szabo.
+He currently is the co-owner of Gravity Management.